 A qualified Dallas emergency vehicle accident lawyer can assist you with this process.
 If you’re eligible for an extended deadline, specific documentation must be filed with the court, which can be confusing without the help of an attorney.

-The Dallas emergency vehicle accident lawyers of The Benton Law Firm are ready to go to battle for you against the at-fault party that caused your injuries.
-You can count on us to provide the legal support, guidance, and services you need to get through this traumatic time in your life.
+The Dallas emergency vehicle accident lawyers of The Benton Law Firm are ready to battle for you against the at-fault party that caused your injuries.
+You can count on us to provide the legal support, guidance, and services you need to get through this traumatic time.

 If you suffered injuries in a car accident with an ambulance, police car, or fire truck, call us at (214) 777-7777 for a free initial consultation.